 I started with the dark brown, then grey, cream, and the two metallic paints.

 I put 5 or 6 layers down of each color.
 I would let each color be almost dry before starting the next so that some colors could blend together.

-My biggest tip I would give for this step is change the way you hold the bag every so often so that you don’t get a uniformed look.
+My biggest tip I would give for this step is to change the way you hold the bag every so often so that you don’t get a uniform look.

 One thing I learned from this step is that you should always, ALWAYS plan on pouring more than needed.
 I skimped my first time and it wasn’t even close to being enough and it left an uneven surface.

 I would also suggest pouring as close to the edge as possible so that a lot is dripping off the edges to create a smooth coat on the edge and side of your countertop.

 If you pour enough you don’t have to try to smooth it out because it will self-level.
 I would DEFINITELY suggest over pouring so that you don’t have to try to level because this will result in needing to put several layers on when you could do it just once.
 If you do have uneven sections or bubbles, it says you can breathe or use a lighter on the bubbles but I found using a small blow torch worked the best.
 It helped smooth out the countertop and it removed all the excess mess.

 4. Let it completely dry for at least 4-6 hours before you even try to touch it and I would only touch it in an easily concealed section.
 If it’s dry to the touch you can remove all the protective layers you put down but still do not touch it for at least 3 days so that it can completely cure.
 I waited 5 days before I put anything on it or washed them.